michael1visser/museum-api/README.md

 The app is deployed on Heroku.

 The database contains two collections - Artists and Objects - and is deployed on a MongoDB Atlas cluster.
-Objects and Artists can be searched using specific filters, outline in the [API docs](https://met-museum-api.herokuapp.com/docs/).
+Objects and Artists can be searched using specific routes, outlined in the [API docs](https://met-museum-api.herokuapp.com/docs/).

 ## How to Use the API
 No installation is required.